Judging People, Not Disabilities

 Those of you familiar with Strictly Come Dancing will be aware that Katie Piper was voted off the show on Sunday evening.
 It came as no...

 "Surviving a Terror Attack made me out to be some sort of hero.
-But living with disability helped me realise there is strength in perceived weakness."
+But normalising disability is a much tougher challenge."

 Will has appeared on numerous TV programmes as a guest and is experienced at doing pre-recorded or live segments.
 He presented a Podcast for BBC Radio 1 called 'Spinal Injury: A Life Changing Crisis', which is available on iPlayer.

 As a terror attack survivor and disabled man, Will's story is both emotional and thought provoking.
 Will is able to touch upon a number of themes including: vulnerability, adversity, masculinity, privilege and creativity.
 But above all, Will uses his speaking platform to represent disabled people and to normalise disability.

 For bookings, please get in touch with Will directly:

 Alternatively, for media enquiries, please contact Andrew Roach.